 The 'aspect ratio' is the ratio of the image width to the image height.
-Most analog TV and computers are in 4:3 ratio, and digital TV and DVDs are usually in 16:9 ratio.

 With the advent of digital signal processing, digital display devices like this projector can dynamically stretch and scale the image output to a different aspect than that of the image input signal.